JaeHyunLee94/mpm_solver/README.md

 This is the simple CUDA, OpenMP based MPM(Material Point Method) Engine.

-This Project is for research purpose and is under developing.
+This Project is under developing.

 ## Build instruction
 Make sure that your system has CUDA.